strimzi/proposals/058-zk-kraft-migration.md

 **_Actions_**

-In this case, the operator starts a reconciliation an, via the `KafkaReconciler` component, configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
+In this case, the operator starts a reconciliation and, via the `KafkaReconciler` component, configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
 Finally, the operator rolls the brokers, via the `KafkaRoller`, and waits for them to be ready again.
 The current reconciliation ends.